rrb211570/VideoWeaver/README.md

 -s : functionality to upload/download from Drive, DropBox, and desktop
 -y : functionality to upload to YouTube channel

-Note: No flags will default to include all features
+Note: Omitting flags will default to include all features

 Ex. npm install videoweaver -mcv
 &emsp;&ensp;npm install videoweaver -s